-I have audited the financial statements of Bayfield Mortgage Investment Corp, (formerly Upton Capital Corp.), (the "Company"), which comprise the statements of financial position as at December 31, 2020 and 2019, and the statements of income and comprehensive income, the statement of changes in shareholders' deficiency, and the statements of cash flows for the year ended December 31, 2020 and for the 14 month period ended December 31, 2019, and a summary of significant accounting policies and other explanatory information.
+I have audited the financial statements of Bayfield Mortgage Investment Corp, (formerly Upton Capital Corp.), (the "Company"), which comprise the statements of financial position as at December 31, 2021 and 2020, and the statements of income and comprehensive income, the statement of changes in shareholders' deficiency, and the statements of cash flows for the year ended December 31, 2021 and 2020, and a summary of significant accounting policies and other explanatory information.

-In my opinion, these financial statements, present fairly, in all material respects, the financial position of the Company as at December 31, 2020 and 2019 and its financial performance and its cash flows for the year ended December 31, 2020 and for the 14 month period ended December 31, 2019 in accordance with International Financial Reporting Standards as adopted by the Canadian Accounting Standards Board.
+In my opinion, these financial statements, present fairly, in all material respects, the financial position of the Company as at December 31, 2021 and 2020 and its financial performance and its cash flows for the year ended December 31, 2021 and 2020 in accordance with International Financial Reporting Standards as adopted by the Canadian Accounting Standards Board.